GRAMBOS34/inventorySystem-emptech-/README.md

 Made for EMPTECH because the qrcode api of google is deprecated and I couldn't think of a better solution

+> _Maybe it's more accurate to say that i just didn't want to deal with google forms and sheets_

 # Installation

 1. Make sure you have Python and pip installed